oniso20/serverless-mongodb-api/README.md

 Add new models to the API by:

+Defining your model is the bulk of the work when using this project.
+Simply:

-- Adding a new model file to the `src/model` folder
+- Create a new model file in `src/model`
-- Adding a the model to an API route in `src/api/v1/index`
+- Import that model to `src/model/index.js` as seen with the other models
+- Import the model in `src/api/v1/index.js` and attach it to the express router, as seen with the other models

+The models are defined with the npm package mongoose.
+Check documentation on mongoose to understand how to define new schemas.

 ### Altering API behavior